Battle of Sarajevo (1878): Preparations

-The Battle
+Battle

 On 19 August 1878 at 5 am, a thick fog hung over the city which the Austro-Hungarian armies took advantage of by sending a strong force from Radova to the north to approach Sarajevo.
 Meanwhile another unit crept silently towards the nearby rebel held castle, which was protected by a three-meter high wall on the north side.
 Suddenly the fog lifted and the attackers were exposed and fired at by Bosniak artillery and guns.
 The Austro-Hungarian brigade which had advanced the furthest, was under the command of Oberst Lemaič and was soon pinned by enemy fire, halting the attack.
 His Hungarian units returned fire for 40 minutes until they ran out of ammo by late morning which the rebels noticed.
 Seeing an opportunity to chase the pinned brigade out of the city's vicinity, the rebels from the castle neared the brigade until they were 50 meters apart.
 At this point a Croatian unit from the brigade attacked the nearing rebels with a bayonet charge which drove them back to the Broška stream.
 The unit couldn't enforce many casualties on the fleeing rebels as they were out of ammo, so most rebels managed to escape back into the castle.
 By noon, Oberst Lemaič returned with nine fresh companies in an attempt to overrun the castle.
 The companies neared to 300 meters from the castle when they were again taken under heavy fire from enemy artillery and halted yet again.
 They had to stay put until aid would come in the form of their own artillery which was still making its way from Radova a few miles away.

 The second force under General Müller on the other hand, had advanced from the west and managed to seize Sarajevo cemetery and Kosarko hill without struggle by 9 am.
 It was upon Kosarko hill that the Austrian Mountain Artillery Batteries were placed to fire upon the city, but the batteries were only light caliber and given the 2-mile distance from the city, they didn't end up doing much damage.
 The rebels saw the cannons on the hill and decided to attack it, as well as trying to use the surrounding houses as defensive positions to fire from.
 The 27th Graz house regiment was tasked with repelling the rebel attack and chase them out of the surrounding houses, which they accomplished after two hours of hand-to-hand combat.
 But this did not suffice to enable any further progress, so Müller and his men were also prevented from taking the city.

 The third and final force under Fieldmarshall Tegetthoff defeated the rebels at the Miljačka river after heavy fighting and drove them back to the Sarajevo citadel.
 Once there the rebels used the city's walls and fortifications to pin the Austro-Hungarian force under a barrage of gunfire.
 Tegetthoff's force had now also been halted.